Psychiatric Technician (Aide)

 Webster University College of Arts & Sciences

 While not required, it is highly recommended that students complete a practicum in their community and a senior thesis project.
-In total, students must complete 45 credits of psychology-related coursework, in addition to general education classes, to earn this degree.
+To earn this degree, students must complete 45 credits of psychology-related coursework in addition to general education classes.

 • Location: St. Louis, MO